Gold Coast central business district: History

 Archaeological evidence suggests Indigenous Australians inhabited the area for more than ten thousand years before European settlement.
-The Indigenous tribe that lived in the area were known as the Kombumerri people and spoke the Yugambeh language.
+The Indigenous tribe that lived in the area were known as the Kombumerri clan and spoke the Yugambeh dialect.
 The Kombumerri people named the area Goo-een.
 In 1869, Richard Gardiner became the first European to settle in the area, which was known as Nerang Creek Heads at the time.
 Gardiner built a house and wharf on the river end of Queen Street which later led to the Loder family and several others following his lead and building in the area.
 The settlement was surveyed in 1874 and the area was renamed Southport because it was the southernmost port of the colony of Queensland and took inspiration from the English seaside town.
 In 1877 German immigrant Johan Meyer acquired James Beattie's land at Narrow Neck and started a private ferry service that transported Southport residents to the beachside area that was named Elston shortly after.
 Meyer's Ferry operated just south of Queen Street on Meyer's Ferry Road and would take travelers across the Nerang River to Elston's Meyer's Ferry Road.
 In 1878 Richard Gardner opened the Southport Hotel, the town's first pub.